welovedatascience/targeter/cran-comments.md

 * checking R code for possible problems ...
 NOTE

---> all due to usage of data.table syntax, for instance dt[,..selvars]
+--> all due to usage of data.table syntax, for instance dt[,..selvars]rs | 0 warnings | 1 note

+* This is a new release.